1. Home

-Chemistry Quick Review of pOH
+Chemistry Quick Review of How to Find pOH

 Sometimes you are asked to calculate pOH rather than pH.
-Here's a review of the pOH definition and an example calculation..
+Here's a review of the pOH definition and an example calculation.

 Acids, Bases, pH and pOH

-There are several ways to define acids and bases, but pH and pOH only refers to hydrogen ion concentration and hydroxide ion concentration, respectively. pH and pOH are only meaningful when applied to aqueous (water-based) solutions.
+There are several ways to define acids and bases, but pH and pOH refer to hydrogen ion concentration and hydroxide ion concentration, respectively.
+The "p" in pH and pOH stands for "negative logarithm of" and is used to make it easier to work with extremely large or small values. pH and pOH are only meaningful when applied to aqueous (water-based) solutions.
 When water dissociates it yields a hydrogen ion and a hydroxide.

-H2O <--> H+ + OH-
+H2O ⇆ H+ + OH-

 When calculating pOH, remember that [] refers to molarity, M.